stfsy/go-cors/README.md

         w.Write([]byte("{\"hello\": \"world\"}"))
     })

-    // cors.Default() setup the middleware with default options being
+    // cors.Default() sets up the middleware with sensible defaults (simple
-    // all origins accepted with simple methods (GET, POST).
-See
-    // documentation below for more options.
+    // methods and default allowed headers).
+Note: by design the library does
+    // not enable a match-all origin by default; you must set explicit
+    // `AllowedOrigins` or provide an `AllowOriginFunc`.
     handler := cors.Default().Handler(mux)
     http.ListenAndServe(":8080", handler)
 }